Landing gear support broke as Delta regional jet landed and flipped at Toronto airport, preliminary report says

 Washington, DC (CNN) — A landing gear support broke as a Delta Air Lines regional jet was landing before it flipped upside down, leaving passengers “hanging like bats” at Toronto Pearson International in February, according to a preliminary report from Canada’s Transportation Safety Board.

+Less than three seconds before touchdown, investigators noted, the plane warned pilots with an audible alarm that they were descending quickly and the plane banked to the right.
+It was still descending rapidly when it hit the runway, tilted 7.5 degrees to the right, the report said.

-On February 17, the CRJ-900, operated by Endeavor Airlines as Delta Connection Flight 4819 from Minneapolis to Toronto, landed in a fiery crash that ripped off a wing and rolled the plane upside down.
+The plane, a CRJ-900, operated by Endeavor Airlines as Delta Connection Flight 4819 from Minneapolis to Toronto, landed February 17 in a fiery crash that ripped off a wing and rolled the plane upside down.

 All 80 passengers and crew made it out alive.
 Twenty-one were injured, including two seriously.